bloominstituteoftechnology/node-testing1-guided-solution/README.md

   module.exports = {}
   ```

-- Add another assertion.
+- Add a second test.
 It should fail:

   ```js
   it('makes instances of Cars', () => {